chadthecoder/hackathon/README.md

-I am particinpating in the codecareer.org hackathon
+I am participating in the codecareer.org hackathon